|

 Small Claims Court

 If you’re seeking a refund from a hotel for a relatively small amount, filing a claim in small claims court may be your best option.

 Small claims courts are designed to handle disputes involving modest sums of money, typically under $10,000 (though limits vary by state).
 The process is generally simpler and less expensive than a full-blown civil lawsuit.

 To initiate a small claims case, you’ll need to file a complaint with the court and pay a filing fee (usually less than $100).
 You’ll also need to serve the hotel with a copy of the complaint, giving them a chance to respond.
+At the hearing, you’ll present your case and evidence to the judge, who will make a ruling based on the facts and applicable laws.

 One advantage of small claims court is that you don’t necessarily need an attorney, which can save you money.
 However, keep in mind that the hotel may have legal representation, so it’s wise to familiarize yourself with the rules and procedures.